THEATRES AND MUSIC IN MILAN

 Auditorium of Milan

 It represents the house of music of the Giuseppe Verdi Symphonic Orchestra and Choir of Milan.
-Inaugurated in 1999, it became in a few years, one of the most important cultural poles of the city.
-The hall of the auditorium has been conceived and realized to host different activities such as symphonic music concerts, choral and chamber, jazz and light music, recordings by digital systems, promotion of events by satellite TV and projection room by a big screen.
+A few years after its inauguration in 1999 it became one of the most important cultural poles of the city.
+The hall of the auditorium was designed and constructed to host different activities including symphonic music concerts, choral and chamber, jazz and light music, recordings by digital systems, promotion of events by satellite TV and projection room by a big screen.

 Address: Corso San Gottardo, 39